eiffel-community/eiffel/eiffel-vocabulary/EiffelArtifactDeployedEvent.md

 --->

 # EiffelArtifactDeployedEvent (ArtD)
-The EiffelArtifactDeployedEvent states that a software artifact had been deployed into a specified environment.
-The meaning of whether an artifact is deployed is ambiguous in the sens that Eiffel does not care if means that a deployment has started or is completely finished, and certain scenarios such as red/green or canary deployments have to use a combination of events in order to be properly described.
+The EiffelArtifactDeployedEvent states that a software artifact had been deployed into a specified environment or that the configuration of the artifact has been changed.
+The exact meaning of an artifact deployment is implementation-defined.
+Progressive deployments like e.g. canaries can be described with an EiffelArtifactDeployedEvent every time the deployment advances or a single EiffelArtifactDeployedEvent once the artifact has been fully deployed.

 ## Data Members

+### data.description
+__Type:__ String
+__Required:__ No
+__Description:__ Any human readable information information about this deployment.

 ### data.uri
 __Type:__ String
+__Format:__ URI
 __Required:__ No
 __Description:__ A URI identifying the deployment description.